eligrubbs/django-static-site/README.md

 Any and all data will be mocked.
 I might create the corresponding applications, but the data inside will be mocked.

-I will call the webpage `Intertia`.
+I will call the webpage `Inertia`.